BEGIN THE JOURNEY TO RESTORATION

 › We will obtain baseline measurements of range of motion, strength, and arm girth (to detect swelling).
 You will be instructed on simple exercises based on your phase of recovery.
 Your home exercise program and patient education begin here.
 This time is for you!
 We will go at your pace.
 Please dress comfortably.

-[ Treatment time will be approximately one hour ]
+[ Treatment time will be approximately 1 hour ]

 › Depending upon where you are in your recovery, a physical therapy program to suit your needs will be developed.

-› In addition to manual treatment to restore range of motion and scar tissue mobility, your physical therapy program will consist of slow, progressive strengthening and cardiovascular exercises to address the side effects and long-term issues associated with cancer, chemotherapy, and radiation.
+› In addition to manual treatment to restore range of motion, reduce swelling or lymphedema, and promote scar tissue mobility, your physical therapy program will consist of slow, progressive strengthening and cardiovascular exercises to address the side effects and long-term issues associated with cancer, chemotherapy, and radiation.

 Upon discharge from physical therapy: